 GAO-03-1001, "Military Education: Student and Faculty Perceptions of Student Life at the Military Academies," is a report responding to surveys conducted at the military academies dealing with perceptions of student life.
 The survey did not query students and faculty on specific incidents of alleged sexual assault at the academies.
 In terms of sexual harassment, about half of the students at each academy responded that their academy's emphasis on the prevention of sexual harassment was about right.
 However, female students were more likely than male students to report that the prevention of sexual harassment is generally or greatly underemphasized.
-Twenty-five percent of female students at the Military Academy, 21 percent at the Naval Academy, and 37 percent at the Air Force Academy responded that the prevention of sexual harassment is showed that the majority of women students experienced some form of gender-based harassment that interfered with their performance or created an intimidating, hostile, or offensive environment.
+Twenty-five percent of female students at the Military Academy, 21 percent at the Naval Academy, and 37 percent at the Air Force Academy responded that the prevention of sexual harassment is generally or greatly underemphasized.
+The results of the 1994 survey of students on sexual harassment issues showed that the majority of women students experienced some form of gender-based harassment that interfered with their performance or created an intimidating, hostile, or offensive environment.